TylerBoylan/osticket-prereqs/README.md

 The purpose of this VM is to install and configure osTicket, an open-source support ticket system used to simulate real-world IT service desk environments.
 This step lays the groundwork for hosting the platform, testing connectivity, and applying security configurations like network security groups (NSGs).

-The notice at the top indicates the VM agent isn’t fully initialized, which I noted for troubleshooting later, but it didn’t impact my ability to connect and continue setup through RDP.

 This lab helped reinforce core concepts like virtual machine deployment, network configuration, and practical cloud administration in Azure — all key skills for help desk and SOC roles.
 </p>
 <br />